titobabatunde/SPOT-Contact-LM/README.md

 Input dependency
 ----
-SPOT-Contact-Single uses the output of **SPOT-1D-Single** available at `https://github.com/jas-preet/SPOT-1D-Single` generate the output for the required proteins and copy to `data_files/out_spot_1d_sgl/`
+SPOT-Contact-Single uses the output of **SPOT-1D-Single**.
+Please generate the prediction of SPOT-1D-Single from the Stand-alone version available at `https://github.com/jas-preet/SPOT-1D-Single`.
+Copy the prediction for the required proteins to `data_files/out_spot_1d_sgl/`

 Execute
 ----